cloudmesh-community/sp19-516-124/gcloud.md

 You will be presented the option to agree and continue.
 Once you satisfy all the formalities you will be granted the 12-month free trial.

 ### Google Cloud Console Overview
-This material was obtained from Google on the “Cloud Console Tour”.
+This material was obtained from Google on the `Cloud Console Tour`.
 This information covers the core features of Cloud Console to get you ready to build and manage your applications on Google Cloud Platform.
 You will learn about the following concepts:
 * GCP projects and resources